 CDHP works with policymakers, advocates and health professionals to strengthen our nation's ability to prevent early childhood caries.
 We must start early in life.
 A mother's oral health affects a child's risk of tooth decay.
 From pregnancy onward, families need a coordinated system to put their children on a path toward good oral health, and overall health.

 1020 19th Street, NW, Suite 400 | Washington, DC 20036

 Stay Connected With Us

 Matt Jacob 202-417-3600 email@example.com

 Meet our staff, consultants and board in our team directory.

-CDHP has coordinated the launch of End Cavities with the Alliance for a Cavity-Free Future (ACFF), a global initiative seeking to ensure that every child born in 2026 or later is cavity-free throughout their lifetime.
+CDHP launched End Cavities in coordination with the Alliance for a Cavity-Free Future (ACFF), a global initiative seeking to ensure that every child born in 2026 or later is cavity-free throughout their lifetime.